CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2A - Orbits (part 1).md

 Which we can now use to give exact coordinates for $x$ and $y$.\
 (Equation $18$ also works as an alternative for equation $12$.)

-However, putting the right origin at the focus is cumbersome.
+However, putting the origin at the focus is cumbersome.
 What if we approximated the orbit as a circle?

 <img align="left" src="https://github.com/CitruzSquared/essays/assets/23460281/8f9a0758-fcdf-4de7-a4fc-80249d57a4fc" width="350"/> In this diagram, we have drawn a circle with radius $a$ over the ellipse.
 We then projected the position of the planet $A$ onto this circle and called it $A'$.
 Thus a new angle is defined: $PCA'$ defines the [*eccentric anomaly*](https://en.wikipedia.org/wiki/Eccentric_anomaly), and is denoted $E$.